Assistant

 The input bar includes controls that adjust how Assistant processes your request:

 - Model picker — Choose which model Assistant uses for the conversation.
 Different models offer different tradeoffs between speed and depth of reasoning.
-We default to models that give the best balance of speed and accuracy for most tasks.
+Sessions start on Auto, which lets Nomic pick the current default.

 AI usage limits